Universal Credit health element in 2025: Eligibility, how much is it?

 How much is the health element of Universal Credit?

-If you are deemed to have Limited Capability for Work Related Activity (LCWRA), you are entitled to £416.19 a month extra, on top of the Universal Credit standard allowance.
+If you are deemed by the Department for Work and Pensions (DWP) to have Limited Capability for Work Related Activity (LCWRA), you may get extra money on top of your standard allowance of Universal Credit (UC).

 How do I apply for the Universal Credit health element?